ryanlfoster/group-member-render-condition/README.md

 By [Ben Stockwell] – May 2016

-### Lisence and Liability:
+### License and Liability:

-This is released with absolutely no lisence, use at your own risk.
+This is released with absolutely no License, use at your own risk.

   [Ben Stockwell]: http://scrupulo.com